 While it may be easier to buy into the peace of mind of an unlimited-data NBN plan, there are dollars to be saved with an NBN plan that has a fixed monthly data cap.
 The catch within that is busting that limit means throttled speeds for the rest of the billing cycle.

-According to ACCC data, everyday NBN users chewed through an average of 277GB of data in December 2019, which is a 17 percent increase from the June 2019 ACCC report.
-That average is somewhat curbed by the lower-usage realities of NBN 25 and NBN 12 plans, with faster NBN 50 plans accounting for an average of 321GB (up 18 percent) and NBN 100 (or greater) plans chewing through 483GB (up 21 percent).
+According to ACCC data, NBN users chewed through an average of 355GB of data in December 2020, which is a 28 percent increase from the same time in 2019.
+That average is somewhat curbed by the lower-usage realities of NBN 12 plans (around 165GB), with NBN 100 (and faster) plans accounting for an average of 555GB.

-Given the prevalence of working from home right now – and the likelihood it’ll become more commonplace moving forward – it’s safe to assume those figures are, right now, higher than the trending-upwards percentages from the previous six-month period that was measured.
+Given the ongoing flexibility of many workplaces allowing employees to work from home, it’s safe to assume those figures are, right now, higher than the trending-upwards percentages from the previous six-month period that was measured.
 We strongly recommend comparing your current NBN plan with others at least once a year to ensure your plan and provider is best for your home internet needs.

 How much data are you using?

-Data usage is tricky to track right now, with providers disabling internet tracking and automatically shifting metered plans to unlimited during the coronavirus lockdown.
+Data usage can be tricky to track right now, with providers disabling internet tracking and automatically shifting metered plans to unlimited during (and possibly after) coronavirus.
 Normally, you can refer to an internet bill for an indication of data usage.
 Alternatively, log in to your provider’s user portal to check for data usage.

 The other infinitely less accurate way is to track data usage on a per-device basis, but bear in mind that your home data usage will encompass every device that connects to your home network’s router or modem-router for internet usage, and will include a mix of active and background use (e.g. automatic updates).

 Top 10 NBN 50 plans in Australia right now

 Bits vs bytes